sphinx-doc/sphinx/doc/web/quickstart.rst

                                  username=username, proposal=proposal,
                                  displayed=False)

-You can then create two new views to handle the moderation of comments.
-The first will be called when a moderator decides a comment should be accepted and displayed::
+You can then create a new view to handle the moderation of comments.
+It will be called when a moderator decides a comment should be accepted and displayed::

    @app.route('/docs/accept_comment', methods=['POST'])